Two plus two equals four.

 - If your product helps people find movie recommendations, give them access to pro reviews as soon as they watch 10 movies via your product.

 - If your product is a bit too complicated to give anything away for free, give them 2 hours of access to the premium version as soon as they reach an important point in their product adoption journey.

 - Point out the tasks to the users

 - Reward the users for each accomplishment

-But how do you know which tasks will be effective as challenges?
+But how do you know which tasks will be practical as challenges?

 That’s up to your product, but don’t worry, there are a few things that are the same for all products: